-i General regulatory requirements
+General regulatory requirements

-Generally speaking, no regulatory permits or authorisations are required to act as a lender or a security agent in acquisition finance deals in Spain, although certain regulatory authorisations and registrations may be required to act as a credit entity for consumers.
+Generally, no regulatory permits or authorisations are required to act as a lender or security agent in acquisition finance deals in Spain.
+However, certain regulatory authorisations and registrations may be required to act as a credit entity for consumers according to Law 2/2009 of 31 March 2009, which regulates contracting with consumers for mortgage loans or credits and intermediation services for concluding loan or credit contracts, and Law 5/2019 of 15 March, which regulates real estate credit contracts.

-ii Sanctions and anti-money laundering
+Sanctions and anti-money laundering